 The mechanism is initiated by the AMF that requests the UE to send its SUCI.

 The UE shall calculate a fresh SUCI from SUPI using the home network public key, and respond with Identifier Response carrying the SUCI.
+The UE shall implement a mechanism to limit the frequency at which the UE responds with a fresh SUCI to an Identifier Request for a given 5G-GUTI.

 NOTE 1: If the UE is using any other scheme than the null-scheme, the SUCI does not reveal the SUPI.

 AMF may initiate authentication with AUSF to receive SUPI as specified in clause 6.1.3.